-Valid points based on the information that most of humanity has, these scathing accusations toward God of what is wrong with existence because the Creator somehow is less than perfect creates the atmosphere of doubt.
+Valid points based on the information most of humanity has, these scathing accusations toward God of what is wrong with existence because the Creator somehow is less than perfect produces an atmosphere of doubt.
 If God failed at these things, what else did He fail at?

 God failed Angels?

-Depending on the religious tradition, angels represent anything from wisps of vapor who change into physical representations of winged sentinels of diety.
-Because my understanding and beliefs about angels differ than those of Brad the Ag, automatically arose a disconnect in our communication.
+Depending on the religious tradition, angels represent anything from wisps of vapor who change into physical representations of winged sentinels of diety to fairies and elves.
+My understanding and beliefs about angels differ from those of Brad the Ag, which automatically arose a disconnect in our communication.
 We did not determine where we agreed so that we would properly explore our differences.

-As a former Catholic, Brad argued from a perspective that differs from mine in that I am a member of The Church of Jesus Christ of Latter-day Saints, a Saint.
+As a former Catholic, Brad argued from a perspective that differs because I am a member of The Church of Jesus Christ of Latter-day Saints, a Saint.